 Forty-eight letters: the submission of letters from 48 Conservative MPs (15% of the parliamentary party) to the chairman of the backbench 1922 committee (Sir Graham Brady) would trigger a vote of no confidence, which in turn would lead to a leadership contest in the Conservative Party, if the Prime Minister failed to win the confidence vote or won it by a narrow margin.
-In the hours following the resignation of Boris Johnson, attention quickly turned to the prospect of a vote of no confidence as the Prime Minister prepared to address the 1922 committee.
+In the hours following the resignation of Foreign Secretary Boris Johnson in July, attention quickly turned to the prospect of a vote of no confidence as the Prime Minister prepared to address the 1922 committee.
+The same occurred after the resignation of Brexit Secretary Dominic Raab in November.
 The 1922 committee would oversee any resulting leadership contest, in which any Conservative MP could stand; party members would choose between the final two.
 The 48-letter process can only be triggered once in a rolling 12-month period.

-FCA: shorthand for a facilitated customs arrangement, which is the Prime Minister's compromise proposal set out in the White Paper for post-Brexit customs arrangements.
+FCA: shorthand for a facilitated customs arrangement, which was the Prime Minister's compromise proposal set out in the White Paper for post-Brexit customs arrangements.
 The arrangement would seek to avoid a hard border between Ireland and Northern Ireland while keeping the UK outside the single market.
 The UK and EU would become a "combined customs territory" for goods, in which the UK would apply the EU's tariffs and trade policies for goods destined for the bloc, with domestic tariffs imposed for goods remaining in the UK.
-When goods reach the UK border, if the destination can be "robustly demonstrated by a trusted trader," it will pay the UK tariff if destined for the UK and the EU tariff if destined for the EU.
+When goods reach the UK border, if the destination can be "robustly demonstrated by a trusted trader," it will pay the UK tariff if destined for the UK, and the EU tariff if destined for the EU.
 If the destination cannot be so demonstrated, it will pay the higher tariff and, when the destination is later determined, if the tariff would have been lower, the UK will repay the difference.
+The Political Declaration suggests this approach is no longer relevant.